PeiwenLiu18/SnakeChunks/doc/environments.rst

 Instructions `here <https://docs.docker.com/engine/installation/linux/ubuntu/>`__ (linux users).

-Install Docker on your local host
+Install Docker on your local host (Linux)
 ****************************************************************

 Instructions for a linux install can be found